Kelly Hussey-Smith

 About

-Dr Kelly Hussey-Smith is a creative researcher focused on photography as a social practice, the politics of representation, and art education.
-She is a Senior Lecturer in Photography at the RMIT School of Art.
+Dr. Kelly Hussey-Smith is a creative researcher specialising in photography as a social practice, the politics of representation, and art education.
+She is a Senior Lecturer in Photography at RMIT's School of Art and an active researcher and advisor for the Contemporary Art and Social Transformation Research Group (CAST).

 Research fields